FrostyX/infra-docs/docs/sysadmin-guide/sops/freshmaker.rst

 Container Slow Flow
 -------------------
-When a traditional rpm or modular rpm is *shipped stable*, trigger rebuilds of all containers that ever included previous versions of this rpm.
+When a traditional rpm or modular rpm is *shipped stable*, this trigger rebuilds of all containers that ever included previous versions of this rpm.

 This applies to both modular and non-modular contexts.
 Today, you build an rpm that fixes a CVE, but *some other person* maintains a container that includes